 The Leadership Development Programme (LDP) enhances the management skills of individuals across all professions and includes in-depth training in leading change as well as a group project in close collaboration with UBP’s senior management.
 The new concept of the LDP, which brings together managers from multiple UBP locations, is delivered in collaboration with the renowned IMD Business School in Lausanne.

-The Talent Management programme is intended to develop our people’s expertise and forms the backbone of UBP’s succession plan.
+The Talent process is another key element as it forms the backbone of UBP’s succession plan.
 The Executive Committee, management teams and the Human Resources department together identify staff members with particular development potential and put together customised training plans for them.

 The Swiss LSFin-Ready course, devised in partnership with the Institute for Studies in Finance & Banking (ISFB), is an initiative that is aimed at all employees in Switzerland who want to improve their knowledge of banking-related matters.

-Our partnership with the INSEAD Business School in Paris and Singapore attests to our commitment to high-level education and the transmission of excellence from one generation to the next.
+Our collaboration with training institutions and business schools is an important element of our learning and development framework.
+In particular, our partnership with the INSEAD Business School in Paris and Singapore attests to our commitment to high-level education and the transmission of excellence from one generation to the next.
 This alliance enabled INSEAD to endow the de Picciotto Chair in Alternative Investments in 2003.